-- The pool must be fenced with an enclosure that meets the following requirements (Also see diagram on page 14): - 1.
+- You must ensure the pool is fenced with an enclosure that meets the following requirements (Also see diagram on page 14): - 1.
 The exterior side of the fence is at least 5 feet high; - 2.
-If the fence is chain link, the mesh measures less than 1 3/4 inches horizontally; - 3.
+If the fence is chain link, the mesh measures less than 1 3⁄4 inches horizontally; - 3.
 Openings between vertical bars and panels and between the ground and the fence must measure less than 4 inches. - 4.
 The exterior side of the fence is free of hand holds or foot holds or other means that could be used to climb over the fence; - 5.
-Gates for the fence are self-closing, self-latching, and open out or away from the pool.
-An RV gate that opens into the pool enclosure must either conform to pool gate compliance standards or be permanently secured.
-Permanently secured means the gate may not be opened manually. - 6.
+Gates for the fence are self-closing, self-latching, and open out or away from the pool. - 6.
 The gate latch is at least 54" above the ground and is equipped with a key or combination lock. - 7.
-The gate to the enclosure is locked, except when there is an adult within the enclosure to supervise the pool and spa area. - If the enclosure attaches to the house or building, you must ensure: - 1.
+The gate to the enclosure is locked, except when there is an adult within the enclosure to supervise the pool and spa area. - You must ensure the following, if the enclosure attaches to the house or building: - 1.
 The enclosure does not interfere with safe egress from the setting. - 2.
 A door from the setting does not open within the pool enclosure. - 3.
-A bedroom with a window that opens into the pool area may not be used for a placement.
+A window from the setting and located in a room that is designated as a bedroom for an individual receiving care is not positioned within the pool enclosure. - 4.
+Other windows from the setting and within the pool enclosure are permanently secured to open no more than 4 inches.

-- 4. Other windows from the setting and within the pool enclosure are permanently secured to open no more than 4 inches.
-Permanently secured means the window may not be opened manually and does not include securing with a lock and key. - Whether the enclosure is constructed of mesh, chain link, wood, or wrought iron, it must have structural integrity and require special tools to dismantle any portion of the fence.
-Mesh panels must be locked together so they cannot be separated. - The pool gate must not be propped open and the pool enclosure must not be dismantled, in part or in whole, during the term of your license or certification.
+- Whether the enclosure is constructed of mesh, chain link, wood, or wrought iron, it must require special tools to dismantle any portion of the fence. - The pool gate must not be propped open and the pool enclosure must not be dismantled, in part or in whole, during the term of your license or certification.